niccokunzmann/ci-latex/README.md

 If the repository build fails, this can be due to an outdated `installation.profile`.
-You can get the installation commands from the `Dockerfile, create the `texlive.profile` and then copy it over the `installation.profile`.
+You can get the installation commands from the `Dockerfile`, create the `texlive.profile` and then copy it over the `installation.profile`.